Districts of Luxembourg

 Further subdivisions:

-The districts are subdivided into cantons (Kantone in German), which are further subdivided into municipalities (communes in French, Gemeinden in German)
+The districts were subdivided into cantons (Kantone in German), which are now obsolete.
+At a lower level, Luxembourg is divided into municipalities (communes in French, Gemeinden in German).

 Origins of names: